LlamasOnTheRun/LlamasOnTheRun.github.io/_posts/2022-03-21-Roads-of-Thought.md

 For example, take a look at a Rationalist approach for crafting grammatical sentences.
 The below diagram used a Context Free Grammar approach (CFG for short) to craft grammatical sentences.
-Using a set of lexical rules, it defines what types of words go with its Part of Speech, such as a “Determiner” with a “Noun” is considered a “NP”.
+Using a set of lexical rules, it defines what types of words go with its Part of Speech (POS), such as a “Determiner” with a “Noun” is considered a “NP”.
 You can see how static this makes sentence generation and how it can end up making cryptic sentences.
 We will dig into this more later…

 ![NLP Contributors](/assets/post2/CFG_with_NLP_example.png)